ucloud/uai-sdk/examples/tensorflow/inference/facenet/README.md

 	|_ facenet-compare.conf
 	|_ facenet-embed-cpu.Dockerfile
 	|_ facenet-embed.conf
+	|_ facenet-mtcnn-cpu.Dockerfile
+	|_ facenet-mtcnn.conf

-### UAI Inference Example
+## UAI Inference Example
-We provide facenet\_inference.py which implements both FaceCompareModel and FaceEmbedModel.
+We provide facenet\_inference.py which implements all FaceCompareModel, FaceEmbedModel and FaceDetectionModel.
 Here, we take FaceCompareModel as an example.
 The implementation of FaceEmbedModel is similar.

 For FaceCompareModel, it implements two funcs:

 1. load\_model(self), which loads the FaceNet model from checkpoint\_dir.

 2. execute(self, data, batch_size), which handles the inference requests.
 The django server will invoke FaceCompareModel->execute when it receive requests.
-It will process the input 'data' array one by and by invoking self.compare(data[i]) to calculate the distance of the face pair and generate the result list.
+It will process the input 'data' array one by one which invokes self.compare(data[i]) to calculate the distance of the face pair and generate the result list.
 We format each distance float into string object.
 (You can format it into json also)

-#### Define the Config File
+### Define the Config File
 We need to provide the config file to tell the UAI Inference system to get the basic information to load the FaceCompareModel/FaceEmbedModel and the FaceNet model.
 The config file should include following info:

 1. "exec" tells which file is used as the entry-point of the user-defined inference logic and which main class is used.
 2. "tensorflow" tells which model related info should be parsed by UAI Inference system.

-You can find the example config file of: facenet-compare.conf and facenet-embed.conf
+You can find the example config file of: facenet-compare.conf, facenet-embed.conf and facenet-mtcnn.conf

-#### Packing Inference Docker
+### Packing Inference Docker
-We provide facenet-compare-cpu.Dockerfile and facenet-embed-cpu.Dockerfile for you to build the local inference docker image.
+We provide facenet-compare-cpu.Dockerfile, facenet-embed-cpu.Dockerfile and facenet-mtcnn-cpu.Dockerfile for you to build the local inference docker image.
 Take facenet-compare-cpu.Dockerfile as an example:

 	FROM uhub.service.ucloud.cn/uaishare/cpu_uaiservice_ubuntu-16.04_python-2.7.6_tensorflow-1.6.0:v1.0